Click on a link to be taken to the entry below.

 CHARLES A. DANA SCIENCE BUILDING: The Dana Science Building is home to the Physics Department and the Physics Student Resource Center.
 Dana houses physics faculty and staff offices, classrooms, and astronomy and physics instructional and research laboratories on three floors (basement, first, and second floors).
 There are special facilities for student-faculty collaborative research in the areas of applied physics, astronomy and astrophysics, atomic and molecular physics, computational physics, condensed matter physics, nuclear physics, laser spectroscopy, and theoretical physics.
 Student instructional laboratories are used for the study of astronomy, introductory physics, electronics, optics, and advanced physics.
 All labs contain networked computers.
 Major physics instrumentation includes a diode-pumped Nd:YAG laser coupled to a Ti-sapphire ring cavity and a 20-femtosecond ultrafast oscillator, a pulsed frequency-doubled optical parametric oscillator and a pulsed Nd:YAG dye laser system, dual-beam optical tweezers, a 1.3-m scanning monochromator, a Fourier transform infrared spectrometer, a differential scanning calorimeter, wavemeters and spectrum analyzers, a transient capacitance spectroscopy system, liquid helium and nitrogen cryostats, a Penning ion trap, a 2-Tesla electromagnet, and an X-ray cabinet with DR plate and Digitome volumetric technology.
 This equipment is used to study negative ions, nuclear physics, semiconductors, doped insulators, and other interdisciplinary applications.
 The Physics Student Resource Center contains high-end workstations for science computation in astrophysics, computational physics, and theoretical physics.
 The second floor of the Dana Science Building houses two teaching laboratories; one upper-level electronics and instrumentation laboratory and one introductory physics studio classroom for teaching in an integrated laboratory/classroom setting.

-E. CRAIG Wall JR. ACADEMIC CENTER: Currently in the final stages of construction and opening in 2016, this 149,000 sq. ft. facility is the largest academic building on campus and will house the chemistry, biology, environmental science and psychology faculty.
-Organized such that it roughly resembles the letter π, the ‘top piece’ contains 44 individual offices for departmental faculty and support staff, a shared office space sufficient for 10 post-doctoral fellows, a computer lab (16 Mac/PC dual boot computers), spectroscopy lab, laser/optics lab, and meeting spaces.
-The π’s legs contain a staffed animal care facility, 11 additional faculty offices, 4 laboratory research support staff offices, 33 research labs, a central forum appropriate for TED-talk style seminars and poster session/conference space, 18 teaching labs with computing capability, 5 flexible instructional spaces, a staffed stockroom, a second computer lab (32 Mac/PC dual boot computers) and dedicated spaces for research-specific instrumentation (Confocal microscopy, GC/MS Triple Quad, GC/ECD Chromatograph, 2 Agilent PDA UV/Vis spectrophotometers, 2 Cary UV/Vis spectrophotometers, Nicolet FTIR, Dionex Ion Chromatograph, Dionex HPLC, Varian GC/FID Chromatograph, JOEL 400 MHz NMR, Fluorometer, Circular Dichroism, and Atomic Absorption Spectrophotometer).
-The Department of Chemistry is an ACS accredited department.
-The resulting learning complex will serve as a “hub” for collaboration, connecting faculty and students in new, creative ways and promoting undergraduate research and the creation of students’ original work.
+E. CRAIG Wall JR. ACADEMIC CENTER: Organized such that it roughly resembles the letter π, the ‘top piece’ contains 44 individual offices for departmental faculty and support staff, a computer lab (16 Mac/PC dual boot computers), spectroscopy lab, laser/optics lab, and meeting spaces.
+The building wings contain a staffed animal care facility, 11 additional faculty offices, 4 laboratory research support staff offices, 35 research labs, a central forum appropriate for TED-talk style seminars and poster session/conference space, 18 teaching labs with computing capability, 5 flexible instructional spaces, a staffed stockroom, a second computer lab (32 Mac/PC dual boot computers) and dedicated spaces for research-specific instrumentation (Confocal microscopy, GC/MS Triple Quad, GC/ECD Chromatograph, 2 Agilent PDA UV/Vis spectrophotometers, 2 Cary UV/Vis spectrophotometers, Nicolet FTIR, Dionex Ion Chromatograph, Dionex HPLC, Varian GC/FID Chromatograph, JOEL 400 MHz NMR, Fluorometer, Circular Dichroism, and Atomic Absorption Spectrophotometer).
+The building houses the Departments of Biology, Chemistry, Environmental Studies, and Psychology, as well as the Center for Interdisciplinary Studies and the Sustainability Office.
+This learning complex serves as a “hub” for collaboration, connecting faculty and students in new, creative ways and promoting undergraduate research and the creation of students’ original work.

-HAMILTON HOUSE PSYCHOLOGY BUILDING: The two floors of the Hamilton House Psychology Building house laboratories for instruction and research in Psychology.
+APPLIED PSYCHOLOGY BUILDING: The two floors of the Applied Psychology Building house laboratories for instruction and research in Psychology.
 Special facilities are available for student-faculty research and laboratory courses in the areas of cognitive aging, memory, life stories, clinical psychology, positive psychology and well-being, , industrial-organizational psychology, and organization development.
 Major instrumentation includes computer stations in all teaching laboratories, controlled environments for cognitive testing, computerized stimulus presentation and experiment management, and interview space for community participants.

 MUSIC FACILITIES: The Music Department occupies the Sloan Music Center.
 Departmental and faculty offices, a classroom, and the Music Library are on the main level.
 The wing devoted to the Music Library preserves and maintains collections of music scores, reference books, videos, DVDs and CDs, and has six lab computers with audio editing capabilities, LP and cassette digitization equipment, and a small group listening/viewing room.